 A brilliant investment strategy is to set a financial target and stick to the plan.
 Many new investors end up cutting a deal just because the property looks glamorous.
 However, the investment property might be expensive and might make it difficult for the buyers to give monthly payments.
 Don’t get attached to a house regardless of how much you like it.
 Always focus on the finances rather than personal preferences.

-If you need help to create a property empire or generate extra income for retirement, reach out to an expert financial advisor.
+If you need help to create a property empire or generate extra income for retirement, reach out to an expert investment advisor in Melbourne.